Lucho González

-Luis Óscar "Lucho" González ([ˈlutʃo ɣonˈsales]; born 19 January 1981) is an Argentine former professional footballer, currently a manager.
+Luis Óscar "Lucho" González ([ˈlutʃo ɣonˈsales]; born 19 January 1981) is an Argentine former professional footballer, currently assistant manager of Primeira Liga club Porto.
 A versatile midfielder who was able to play in different positions but mainly in the centre, he was well known for his fierce shot, passing and work rate, being affectionately known as El Comandante (the commander) due to his leadership skills.

 After starting with Huracán and River Plate, he signed for Porto in 2005, where he played 241 games and scored 61 goals across two spells, winning ten major titles.
 He also played in France with Marseille, Al-Rayyan in Qatar and Athletico Paranaense in Brazil; his 29 honours were surpassed only by Lionel Messi among his countrymen.

 An Argentina international on 45 occasions, González represented his country in the 2006 World Cup and two Copa América tournaments.

 Club career

 Early years

 González was born in Buenos Aires to a mother from Chile and a father from Uruguay.
 He began his career at Huracán at the age of 14, making his Primera División debut on 29 April 1999 in a 1–2 home loss against Racing Club.

 Three years later, González transferred to another side in his hometown, River Plate, where he won consecutive Clausura tournaments in 2003 and 2004, contributing 23 goals in 120 games across all competitions.